Astrotope/Astrotope/README.md

 # www.astrotope.com

 This repository hosts the main website of Cameron McEwing.
-It uses the Jekyll theme [Hydejack](https://www.hydejack.com) and is hosted on [Github Pages](https://pages.github.com/) behind a cloudflare CDN.
+It uses the Jekyll theme [Hydejack](https://www.hydejack.com) and is automaticall built and deployed on [Github Pages](https://pages.github.com/) on push to the 'web-source' branch.